dojo/docs/dojo/fx/wipeIn.rst

 Parameters
 ==========

 The *dojo.fx.wipeIn* function takes an object as its parameter.
 This object defines what dom node to act on, how long the wipe in should take (in milliseconds, and an optional easing function.
-All standard `dojo.Animation <dojo/Animation>`_ parameters and events apply to this function, with no additional properties included.
+All standard :ref:`dojo.Animation <dojo/Animation>` parameters and events apply to this function, with no additional properties included.

 ============
 Return value
 ============

 The *dojo.fx.wipeIn* function returns an instance of dojo._Animation.
 To execute the wipeIn, call the *play()* function on the animation.
-This object can be used with other dojo animation functions, such as `dojo.fx.chain <dojo/fx/chain>`_ and `dojo.fx.combine <dojo/fx/combine>`_ to link it with other effects to perform complex animations.
+This object can be used with other dojo animation functions, such as :ref:`dojo.fx.chain <dojo/fx/chain>` and :ref:`dojo.fx.combine <dojo/fx/combine>` to link it with other effects to perform complex animations.

 ========
 Examples